Contact Us | info@foundation.builders

 Skills Training Options: Provide vocational training to improve the socio-economic base of youth through support in acquiring marketable skills to contribute to sustainable development through enterprise development, which is paramount in building a highly developed workforce.

-Supervision: The Dean of Instruction oversees the instructional quality of the Institute as set forth by FBII-Kenya.
+Supervision: The Dean of Instruction oversees the instructional quality of the institute as set forth by FBII-Kenya.

 Stipend for Facilitator: The Lead Facilitator and Instructors receive a stipend according to their qualifications and responsibilities.
 US instructors are paid based on the average pay for US teachers.
-The TVET pay scale will determine the starting wage for all nationals working at the Institute.
+The TVET pay scale will determine the starting wage for all nationals working at the institute.

 Facilitators Coordination Meeting: The Institute staff will meet with the Dean of Instruction monthly.
-The purpose of the FCM is to monitor the student’s progress, review course applications, monitor student needs, monitor staff instructional quality, and any other items that the Dean or Staff need to discuss.
+The purpose of the FCM is to monitor the student's progress, review course applications, monitor student needs, monitor staff instructional quality, and discuss any other items that the Dean or Staff need to discuss.
 The COO of the Institute will receive reports of all meetings.

-Teaching Cost: Teachers coming from the US will receive pay based on the US standard.
+Teaching Cost: Teachers coming from the US receive pay based on the US standard.
 Travel, lodging, and food costs are included in the total cost per non-local teacher.
-Local instructors’ compensation is based on the local pay scale.
+Local instructors' compensation is based on the local pay scale.
 All pay is based on qualifications and responsibilities.

 Operational Cost: This constitutes facility cost, equipment cost, materials cost, utilities, administrative costs, uniforms for students and staff, and safety equipment